dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Cons

 * **Performance overhead:** Similar to the classic pattern, delegating authorization to an external PDP introduces network latency and dependency on additional services.
+However, this can be mitigated by embedding the PDP directly into the edge-level proxy or gateway.
 * **Policy distribution complexity:** Ensuring the correct version of a policy is evaluated in context of the specific service version requires additional coordination.
 This mainly depends on PDP capabilities and tooling.
 * **Operational complexity:** While contracts empower teams with autonomy, effective governance requires clear guidelines and automated validation tools to prevent misconfiguration or misuse.
 * **Dependency sprawl:** Accessing external PIPs or custom APIs adds more components to the system.
 Without careful management through standardized logging and robust tooling, this can lead to delays or inconsistent visibility.